 Dr. Hicks has also performed as a singer/pianist at most major Boston Hotels.
 Dr. Hicks has also conducted several inspiring choral groups.
 Familiar with such performance facilities as Boston’s Jordan Hall, Symphony Hall, the Hatch Shell, the Tsai Performance Center, Carnegie Hall, and the White House, Dr. Hicks has performed before congressmen, presidents, and several inter-national dignitaries.
 He has released numerous CDs.

 The First Baptist Church is blessed to have Dr. Hicks as our Minister of Music.
-As his faith has always been strong, combined with his love of preaching, he has also assumed the leadership of Associate Pastor and preaches every last Sunday of each month.
+As his faith has always been strong, combined with his love of preaching, he has also assumed the leadership of Co-Pastor and preaches every other Sunday.

 I grew up in Kenmore, New York, with my mother, father, and three sisters.
 My father was the principal at Herbert Hoover Junior High, and my mother, a homemaker.
 Our family was particularly active in the church life of Knox United Presbyterian Church.
 My life was filled with school, Boy Scouts, sports and church activities.
 Uniquely special to my family was having a cottage in Ontario, Canada.
 Kawagama Lake is near Algonquin Provincial Park.
 My father built the cottage, keeping it relatively simple.
 To this day my extended family is blessed to still have this special property.